Mandatory Ethics Training: Important Updates

 Confirmation of Ethics Training Completion

 Failure to complete the Ethics Training will result in the statutorily required reporting of your name to the Office of Executive Inspector General for the Agencies of the Illinois Governor.
 The penalties for noncompliance will be determined by the Illinois Executive Ethics Commission (EEC), in addition to any internal disciplinary action imposed by Northeastern.
 The EEC has the authority to hold administrative hearings related to employee noncompliance and assess individual fines up to $5,000 for violations of the Ethics Act.
-In addition, EEC will post the names of employees who fail to complete Part II (Sexual Harassment Prevention) on the EEC’s website.
+In addition, EEC will post the names of employees who fail to complete Part II (Harassment and Discrimination Prevention) on the EEC’s website.
 See 5 ILCS 430/5-10.5(b).